 3.2.10 (communication) network topology: representation of a set of network elements (inclusive user equipment) where some pairs of these objects are connected by network routes (at layer 3; i.e., "L3 network topology") and network links (at layer 2, i.e., "L2 network topology").

+{Editor's note (2015-06): ETSI NFV uses the concept of a Network Connection Topology (NCT), see ETSI GS NFV-MAN 001 and ETSI GS NFV-SWA 001.
+However, the NCT relates to a topology of Virtual Links and interconnected VNFs in order to produce a specific network service.
+Thus, the terms NCT and network topology are define different concepts.
+Contributions are solicited.}

 {Editor's note (2014-07): concerning the new proposed "H.248 gateway terms": * terms H.248 gateway, H.248 packet gateway and H.248 cloud gateway are rather generic and should be rather part of H.SupTerm * term H.248 legacy gateway would be part of H.248.CLOUD (dependent on term definition, but existing one has an inherent "local scope" on H.248.CLOUD only … Contributions are solicited}

 4 Abbreviations and acronyms